 Section 3.
-Applications for membership shall be submitted, together with payment of current dues and a statement of acceptance of the Code of Ethics, to the Executive Officer.
-The acceptance of an application by the Executive Officer shall constitute formal recognition of membership.
+Applications for membership shall be submitted, together with payment of current dues to IAIA Headquarters.
+The acceptance of an application for membership by the designated administrative officer shall constitute formal recognition of membership.

 Section 4.
 Annual dues for all categories of membership shall be fixed from time to time by the Board of Directors.